 Born in 1937, Knight earned his undergraduate degree from Cornell University in 1958 and his law degree from Vanderbilt Law School in 1961.
 He served as a teaching fellow at Harvard University before returning to Nashville to enter private practice.
 He successfully defended The Tennessean from many libel suits through the years.

-“Quite clearly during the years he practiced he was widely recognized as Tennessee’s premier First Amendment lawyer and his reputation for free-press advocacy was national,” said John Seigenthaler, founder of the First Amendment Center and for many years the editor and publisher of The Tennessean.
+“Quite clearly during the years he practiced he was widely recognized as Tennessee’s premier First Amendment lawyer and his reputation for free press advocacy was national,” said John Seigenthaler, founder of the First Amendment Center and editor and publisher of The Tennessean for many years.
 (Hudson).